scottfr/SystemsBook/Applied/applied.md

 ## Systemic Strategy ##

 As we think about the problems we face today it becomes readily evident that the majority of these problems are the direct result of yesterday’s solutions.
 If we desire to enable a better tomorrow, the foundation of that tomorrow must be the development of a viable approach for dealing with situations.
-We need an approach which actually addresses the situation while minimizing the likelihood of making the situation worse or creating new problems that will have to address in the future.
+We need an approach which actually addresses the situation while minimizing the likelihood of making the situation worse or creating new problems that will have to be addressed in the future.
 The foundation of this approach, as with all real progress, is learning.
 The next two models present a basis for the requisite learning.

 ### Background ###

 Over the years numerous new approaches to problem solving have been developed and promoted.
 Some of these were turned into fads and readily adopted by many.
 The fads were not well founded and in time proved not to deliver the expected results.
 When the expected results were not delivered the fads were discarded in favor of the next fad.
 As Michael McGill points out [@McGill:1991vv], the real difficulty lies in a flawed mental model under which both the promoters and the adopters operate.
-That flawed mental model being their belief that there should exist a quick fix.
+That flawed mental model being their belief that there can be a quick fix.

 In contrast, well grounded and proven approaches to problem solving have not been widely adopted.
 Those with flawed mental models consider the proven approaches to be too complicated or time consuming.
-The quest for the ever elusive quick fix condemns us to endlessly solving the new problems created by the quick fix.
+The quest for the ever elusive quick fix condemns us to endlessly solving the new problems created by the prior quick fixes.
 This is the type of result expected from operating with flawed mental models [@Senge:1994uw].
-We must realize the quick fix is a mirage and invest the time to learn proven methods and create sound solutions.
+We must realize the quick fix is a myth and invest the time to learn proven methods and create sound solutions.

 ### Creating the Future ###

-Whether we’re considering a problem, a situation, an objective, or a desire, the underlying essence of the manner in which we proceed to deal with the situation is as presented in the following "Creating the Future"^[Creating the Future [http://insightmaker.com/insight/8892](http://insightmaker.com/insight/8892)].
+Whether we’re considering a problem, a situation, an objective, or a desire, the underlying essence of the manner in which we proceed to deal with the situation is as presented in the following "Creating the Future"^[Creating the Future [http://insightmaker.com/insight/8892](http://insightmaker.com/insight/8892)] model.

 # Model
 {"title": "Creating the Future", "description": "The intent is to solve problems without creating new ones.", "load": "http://insightmaker.com/insight/8892"}
 # End Model

 Whether we realize it or not this model can be applied to just about everything that happens in our lives.
 Even when we don’t consciously think about it the interactions depicted are operating.
 The extent to which people consciously think about these relations varies.
 Some people think about the implication of their actions and stop there.
 And some people think about the implications of implications of implications.
-They do this because they understand that things are highly interconnected and the implications are generally obvious and often difficult to foresee.
+They do this because they understand that things are highly interconnected and the implications are generally not obvious and often difficult to foresee.

 ### Systemic Strategy ###